OUR MISSION . . .

-The mission of the Storm Water division is to provide for the health, safety, and welfare of the community by protecting and preserving the fragile and finite environment by applying best management practices to the collection, treatment, and discharge of storm water.
+The mission of the Stormwater Division is to provide for the health, safety, and welfare of the community by protecting and preserving our fragile and finite environment as we apply best management practices to the collection, treatment, and discharge of stormwater.

-Cleaning and re grading drainage ditches within City right-of-way on a as needed basis.
-Cleaning and restoring of storm water facilities (ponds) within City right-of-way.
+Cleaning and regrading drainage ditches within City right-of-way on an as needed basis.
+Cleaning and restoring of stormwater facilities (ponds) within City right-of-way.
 Weed control on City owned ponds, and ditches.
 Mowing of City ditches, right-of-way, and ponds.
 Inspection, maintenance and repair of the City storm drain system.

-Sweeping of City streets and property is performed 4 times per year totaling 2400 miles annually.
+Sweeping of City streets and property is performed four (4) times per year totaling 2400 miles annually.
 Streets with heavy leaf litter are swept 5-6 times per year.
 Sweeping due to spills, unreported accidents and special events are done on an as-needed basis.

 The City of South Salt Lake is a member of the Storm Water Coalition.
 Click HERE to visit their website which offers informative facts and tips.

 FAQ About Storm Water